-Should you want to learn how to operate a heavy vehicle, you will need to apply for a commercial driver permit (CDP).
+Should you want to learn how to operate a heavy vehicle, you will need to apply for a commercial learner's permit (CLP).
 This permit allows you to practice driving a vehicle which requires a commercial driver license (CDL) to operate.
 You must be accompanied by a person who occupies the front passenger seat, who holds a valid CDL for the type of vehicle you are driving.
 For example, if you are driving a Class "A" type commercial vehicle, the person with you must hold a valid CDL Class "A" license.
 This type of permit is valid for one year and may be renewed only once in a two-year period.

 Applying for a CLP

 You will be required to take and pass the general knowledge written test and any other applicable written test to be issued the permit.
-Any other written tests required for endorsements may be taken at this time, or later, prior to being issued a full CDL (Commercial Driver License).
-You will also be required to complete a vision screening.
+In addition, you will be required to complete a vision screening.